navidJadid/openease_ci-cd_documentation/README.md

     This versioning convention will cause a lot of version bumps, but this is intended behaviour.
 We want to give the users the transparency of our development, as well as the choice of versions compatible with their systems.

     Now you might think that this all is great, but how do we guarantee that this standard is followed?
 Well, luckily there are tools which automate this, namely,  [semantic-release](https://semantic-release.gitbook.io/semantic-release/). `semantic-release` automatically bumps your version number based on your commit message (which we will explain in a minute), generates release notes and can even publish the package.
 To our knowledge, it is currently available as `npm`- and `pypi`-package (s.
-[Chapter **TODO**]() on language specific stuff).
+[Chapter 6: Language Specific Stuff](#6-language-specific-stuff)).

     <sub>**Side note:** For more explanation on the idea of SemVer and `semantic-release`, we recommend watching the talk [_Kill all humans_](https://www.youtube.com/watch?v=ZXyx_1kN1L8) by one of the engineers of `semantic-release` or reading through the official [documentation](https://semantic-release.gitbook.io/semantic-release/).</sub>